ON DISC -- THE STRONGEST ENTRIES

 Kna '51 (#2)

-two are two of the most competitive sets.
+three are three of the most competitive sets.

 H) Krauss (#3)